 The online Master of Business Administration degree is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
 The modular, eight-week course structure allows you to enroll in any semester and study at your own pace.
 The online MBA offers case-based curriculum, a flexible schedule, academic advisors who are always willing to help, access to an MBA career coach, digital career services offerings and an online speaker series.
 The online MBA offers access to a full range of resources also offered to in-person graduate students.

 Kent State’s Online MBA program, offered by the College of Business Administration, boasts two placements in the Best Online Programs rankings.
 Kent State’s Online MBA with a concentration in business analytics ranked No. 25 in the nation in the U.S. News 2021 Online MBA specialty ranking, and the overall Online MBA program ranked No. 126 in the country among all higher education institutions.
 Read more.

 Accreditation: The online MBA is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 Online Concentrations: The online MBA program includes two optional concentrations:

 The Business Analytics concentration allows students to gain the technical, analytical, communication, decision-making and leadership skills needed to glean useful information from data to make strategic decisions.

 The International Business concentration allows students to specialize their degree with courses in accounting, marketing, finance and strategy with an international focus.
 Study abroad options are possible, with no language skills required.

-Dual Degrees: The online MBA offers three dual degree options:
+Dual Degrees: The online MBA offers four dual degree options:

 Designed for linguists and students with a sufficient level of proficiency in a foreign language who wish to integrate a graduate business education with advanced translation training.
 By combining the practices and language of business, students can pursue language-based careers in the private, public and governmental sectors.